BriO de Cantenac Brown

 The vineyard is composed of hectares on a soil 63 of graves, typical of the left bank.
 The grapes you can find on the property are 65% Cabernet Sauvignon, 30% Merlot and 5% Cabernet Franc.
 The average age of the vines is 35 years old.
 The management of the vineyard is more respectful of the environment as the years go by.

 BriO de Cantenac Brown enjoys the same care as his elder but comes from a plot selection.
-The lots destined for the production of the second wine are vinified and raised differently from the Grand Vin since 20% are aged in new barrels.
+The lots destined to produce the second wine are vinified and raised differently from the Grand Vin since 20% are aged in new barrels.
 The bottles of BriO are voluntarily different from those of Cantenac Brown because it conveys its own image.

 An amazing project will take shape for the 2023 harvest: the construction of a new eco-friendly cellar, entirely built in raw earth and wood.
 Designed by Philippe Madec, this project is based on the rammed earth process and raised up by what our century can offer us, while guaranteeing thermal inertia and the perfect humidity for maturation thanks to the power of the earth.